 Reporting Freelance Income With a 1099 Form

 A 1099 is an Internal Revenue Service (IRS) form known as the "miscellaneous income" form.
-It is sent to a contractor, freelancer or another person who has been paid income in the past tax year.
-It is sent from the person that paid them.
-It is also sent to the IRS by the payer.
+It is sent to a contractor, freelancer, or another person who has received income in the past tax year.
+It does not apply to a regular salary paid out on a consistent basis where benefits and taxes are withheld.

 1099 In Depth for Freelance Writers